Gurulupotha Sita Kotuwa (Seetha Kotuwa) – ගුරුළුපොත සීතා කොටුව

 All inquiries as to its location were met with hazy answers as to the supposed existence of some ruins.
 The one person we met, a lottery ticket seller, who professed some knowledge as to a few buried ruins in the jungle could not be persuaded even with a fair incentive, to show us the way.
 Postponing the search for the next morning we left for our night’s destination – Mahiyangana, taking time to stop on the way to admire the glorious Rannella waterfall from afar.
 Peering through our binoculars at the vast girth of falling water was rewarding and yet we could only imagine its majesty from closer.

-Next morning, despite the heavy rains we were determined to fulfil our search.
+The next morning, despite the heavy rains we were determined to fulfill our search.
 We did not want to postpone the adventure.
-So back we travelled to the Gurulupotha rest house whose new manager acquainted us with Loku Mahaththaya alias Bandara, a man of the area.
+So back we traveled to the Gurulupotha rest house whose new manager acquainted us with Loku Mahaththaya alias Bandara, a man of the area.

 We slipped and slithered downhill, stepping on thick beds of dead soggy leaves, passing large rocky formations and gigantic root systems with the endless canopy of trees over us.
 Faint streaks of sunlight would dare to drift through the abundant leafy cover.